jqnatividad/qsv/README.md

 This was done to increase performance of these commands, as they make extensive use of `from_utf8_unchecked` so as not to pay the repetitive utf-8 validation penalty, no matter how small, even for already utf-8 encoded files.

-Should you need to reencode CSV/TSV files, you can use the `input` command to transcode to UTF-8.
+Should you need to re-encode CSV/TSV files, you can use the `input` command to transcode to UTF-8.
 It will replace all invalid UTF-8 sequences with `�`.
 Alternatively, there are several utilities you can use to do so on [Linux/macOS](https://stackoverflow.com/questions/805418/how-can-i-find-encoding-of-a-file-via-a-script-on-linux) and [Windows](https://superuser.com/questions/1163753/converting-text-file-to-utf-8-on-windows-command-prompt).

 ### **Windows Usage Note**